Best Hotels in Custer, SD

 Staying Inside Custer State Park

 Custer State Park features several distinct, high-quality full-service lodges.
 Staying inside the park borders ($20 entrance fee applies) puts you steps away from bison, elk, and wild burros.
+The park offers 30 campgrounds with over 682 individual campsites, plus luxury lodges and rustic cabins.

 Why Choose Custer Over Rapid City?